-The Center for Healing Shame's mission is to serve the community by training therapists and other helping professionals in how to work with shame.
+The Center for Healing Shame's mission is to serve the community by training therapists, coaches, ministers, nurses, teachers and other helping professionals how to work with shame.

 Shame is both a primary emotion and a freeze state, which has a profound effect on personal development and relationship success.
 In spite of its universality and its power, shame is rarely acknowledged in our culture and has been terribly neglected in most psychotherapy and other helping professions.
 While shame is often confused with guilt, shame is primary and exists in the body while guilt is secondary and cognitive, relating to both shame and remorse.